Cuisine of New England: Beer and alcohol

-Drinks in the Colonial era were made with local ingredients like honey, molasses, apples, hops and wild berries.
+Drinks in the Colonial era were made with local ingredients like honey, molasses, apples, hops, and wild berries.
 These drinks included apple brandy (applejack), fruit wines, rum and mead.
-Some of the finest rum distilleries were located in New England prior to Prohibition.
+Some of the finest rum distilleries were located in New England before Prohibition.

-The hot ale flip is a traditional drink historically made by mixing a pitcher of beer with rum, frothy eggs and a sweetener like dried pumpkin, maple syrup or molasses.
-The beverage was warmed by plunging a hot poker into the drink to caramelize the sugars creating the drink's characteristic hot froth.
+The hot ale flip is a traditional drink, historically made by mixing a pitcher of beer with rum, frothy eggs, and a sweetener such as dried pumpkin, maple syrup, or molasses.
+The beverage was warmed by plunging a hot poker into it, caramelizing the sugars and creating its characteristic hot froth.

-Like the flip, the Rattle-Skull was a mix of beer (in this case a dark beer like porter) and hard liquor—usually a mix of rum and brandy.
+Like the flip, the Rattle-Skull was a mix of beer (in this case, a dark beer like porter) and hard liquor—usually rum and brandy.
 The beverage is flavored with lime and garnished with nutmeg.

 The Stone Fence was a mix of hard cider and rum.
-Reportedly, Ethan Allen and his men drank it before their raid of Fort Ticonderoga in 1775.
+Reportedly, Ethan Allen and his men drank it before they raided Fort Ticonderoga in 1775.
 Egg cider was made by cracking eggs into heated cider and adding a sweetener like molasses.

-The cider-based beverage syllabub was made with rum, cream and sweetener.
-Mulled cider could be made with sweetener, spices, rum and egg yolks.
+The cider-based beverage syllabub was made with rum, cream, and a sweetener.
+Mulled cider could be made with sweetener, spices, rum, and egg yolks.

 Birch beer, made with sap from the betula lenta tree, was made by both the English and early American colonists.
 The betula lenta is known for producing a fragrant sap with a unique minty flavor.
-John Mortimer wrote that birch beer was usually made by the poor by boiling birch sap with sugar and fermenting it with yeast.
+John Mortimer wrote that birch beer was usually made by people experiencing poverty by boiling birch sap with sugar and fermenting it with yeast.

 Many local breweries produce lagers and ales.
 Notable examples include Samuel Adams of the Boston Beer Company in Boston (even though the recipe for the beer does not come from New England); Sea Dog Brewing Company of Bangor; Shipyard Brewing Company of Portland; Smuttynose Brewing Company of Portsmouth, New Hampshire; and Narragansett Brewing Company of Providence.
 Vermont-based Woodchuck Draft Cider is a popular alcoholic cider.

 New England has also played a major role in the craft beer revolution, with Maine, Connecticut, Massachusetts, and Vermont having notable breweries such as Harpoon Brewery, Allagash Brewing Company, Treehouse Brewing Company, Trillium Brewing Company, The Alchemist Brewery, Jack's Abby Brewing Company, Long Trail Brewing Company, Kent Falls Brewing Company and Two Roads Brewing Company.